Skip to main content

 • High level of light chains in the urine (also called Bence Jones protein)

-But they do not meet the requirements for multiple myeloma, as defined above.
+But they do not meet the requirements for active multiple myeloma, as defined above.
 That is, they have normal blood counts, normal calcium levels, normal kidney function, and no bone or organ damage.
 They also have no signs of amyloidosis.

 Diagnosing monoclonal gammopathy of undetermined significance (MGUS)